stolostron/rhacm-docs/_pages/new_guide_setup.md

    4. Using find/replace, change all links that are impacted.
    5. Log in to Pantheon.
    6. Click **Edit title**.
    7. Change the name and the URL fragment.
+The URL fragment is automatically created as you type your name.
+Use this value, as the build seems to depend on that later.
 Keep URL fragment in lowercase.
    8. Click **Rename** to save.
    9. Select the drop-down error for the book and click **Edit Configuration**.
    10. Update the _Content Directory_ field with the new name of the folder.